 You can download a sample of the related game materials by clicking on the image below:

-It’s a pretty massive undertaking, but judging from the feedback I’ve gotten on TeachersPayTeachers so far, these games are exactly what teachers need right now, and I’m really excited to share them!
-I’ll post game updates here on the blog and on Facebook about once per month (after I’ve gotten all the grade levels finished for a domain), but if you want to get notified on the same day that a new item is added, just click “Follow” at the top of my TeachersPayTeachers store and you’ll receive an email whenever I add new stuff.
+If you you want to get notified on the same day that a new set of games or materials is added, just click “Follow” at the top of my TeachersPayTeachers store and you’ll receive an email whenever I add new stuff.

 Thanks for your support!
 I hope you find these games helpful, and at a dollar per game (or less!), I hope they’re affordable, too.
 Enjoy!